ArvindSharma126/Neural_Survivor/README.md

 # Neural_Survivor
-Repository for the writer verification challenge
+Repository for the writer verification challenge. please make sure that dataset is in the folder 'dataset' in the same dir as these notebooks. please make sure that semi_test is in the folder 'semi_test' in the same dir as these notebooks.

 # training code
 The training has been done on the notebooks in four parts: